joysmith/c-/1 basic.md

 ### 10. Comments<a id="016"></a>

-Comment: To clarify our code to make code more understandable, they are ignored by compiler which means they are not compiled by compiler
+Comment: To clarify our code, To make code more understandable, they are ignored by compiler which means they are not compiled by compiler

 comment always Why & How, not what